quicwg/base-drafts/draft-ietf-quic-recovery.md

 until an acknowledgement is received that establishes loss or delivery of packets.

+## Persistent Congestion

+The network is considered to be experiencing persistent congestion when the sender goes a period of time without receiving any ACK frames for its in-flight, ack-eliciting packets.
+Generally, this can be calculated as a number of consecutive PTOs (pto_count is more than  kPersistentCongestionThreshold, see
+{{cc-consts-of-interest}}), but since a PTO only occurs if no other ack-eliciting packets have been sent, an explicit time out must be used to account for those cases where PTOs don't occur.

-When an ACK frame is received that establishes loss of all in-flight packets sent prior to a threshold number of consecutive PTOs (pto_count is more than kPersistentCongestionThreshold, see {{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
-This response of collapsing the congestion window on persistent congestion is functionally similar to a sender's response on a Retransmission Timeout (RTO) in TCP {{RFC5681}}.
+When persistent congestion is encountered the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
+This response of collapsing the congestion window on persistent congestion is functionally similar to a sender's response on a Retransmission Timeout (RTO) in TCP
+{{RFC5681}}.

 ## Pacing